Stockholm City Museum: ABBA City Walk

-Stieg Larsson Millennium-tour
+Stieg Larsson Millennium Tour

 Follow along in Mikael Blomkvist and Lisbeth Salander’s footsteps while getting additional background information about the characters and the author.
-The walk starts at Bellmangatan 1, where Mikael Blomkvist lives, then passes the Millennium editorial office, Lisbeth Salander’s luxury apartment and many other locations mentioned in the books and films.
-On the way you will also learn more about historical and contemporary Stockholm and its inhabitants.
+The walk starts at Bellmangatan 1, where Mikael Blomkvist lives, then passes the Millennium editorial office, Lisbeth Salander's luxury apartment and many other locations mentioned in the books and films.

 Mercury

-The model of the planet Mercury on the yard of the museum is part of the Sweden Solar System – the largest model of the solar system in the world.
-The giant spherical sports arena Avicii Arena in Stockholm represents the sun.
+The model of the planet Mercury on the yard of the museum is part of the Sweden Solar System – the largest model of the Solar System in the world.
+The giant spherical sports arena Avicii Arena in Stockholm represents the Sun.
 The scale is 1:20,000,000 and – accordingly – Mercury is 25 cm in diameter at a distance of 2.9 km from Globen.
 The model continues northwards through Sweden.
-The model of Mercury is heated and always kept warm, after all – Mercury is the planet closest to the Sun.
+The model of Mercury is heated and always kept warm.

 Other

 The museum has a cafe and a shop, and during the summertime events such as dance evenings are held.